-Since 2008 Hikurangi has facilitated over 20 targeted and positive engagements on climate change in New Zealand.
+It facilitated over 20 targeted and positive engagements on climate change in Aotearoa New Zealand.
 These engagements have reached across regions, cultures and sectors, and have been delivered in partnership with over 70 different organisations, communities, and institutions.

-Hikurangi is now focusing on being New Zealand’s incubator for low-carbon social innovation, using a venture philanthropy model to accelerate practical, collaborative and entrepreneurial action in the areas of transport, energy, land-use, living, and enterprise.
-Combined, we see these as the critical sectors that will enable the transition to thriving and resilient New Zealand.
+Hikurangi Foundation focused on being New Zealand’s incubator for low-carbon social innovation, using a venture philanthropy model to accelerate practical, collaborative and entrepreneurial action in the areas of transport, energy, land-use, living, and enterprise.